Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Bar chart- two colours are used for clear seperation but no more so there is not too much going on visually.
 The x-axis labels are rotated so they fit and can be clearly read.

-- Line chart- This features a few colour, traffic light colors, not used in charts before but are necassary for a good contrast so the chart is easy to read and analysed.
+- Line chart- This features a few colours (traffic light colors) not used in charts before but are necassary for a good contrast so the chart is easy to read and analysed.

 - Row chart- Three colours are used to seperate each row, different colours from the bar chart to add variety but still familiar colours that have been used before.
 The font was changed to black to make the labels easier to read.

 **Features to implement in the future**

-- A drop down filer could be added to the page that allows the user to filter the data by individual year.
+- A drop down filter could be added to the page that allows the user to filter the data by individual year.

--
-- A map could be added using the Google maps API for used to see their route and if it goes through a riasky area.
+- A map could be added using the Google maps API for users to see their route and if it goes through a risky area.

 ## Technologies used

 -   HTML
 -   CSS
--   [Adobe Photoshop CC](https://www.photoshop.com/) - used to resize header, design favicon and logo and create background tarmac image.
+-   [Adobe Photoshop CC](https://www.photoshop.com/) - used to resize header, design favicon and logo.
 -   [git](https://git-scm.com/) - used for version control.
 -   [GitHub]() - used as a remote repository and the hosting of this site.
 -	[AWS Cloud9 IDE](https://us-east-1.console.aws.amazon.com/cloud9/ide) – Used for building the website and viewing developments.
 -	[Bootstrap](https://getbootstrap.com/) – used mainly to help with the layout and making the site responsive.
 -	[Google Fonts](https://fonts.google.com/) – a link to Google fonts is used to style fonts on the website.
--	[Font Awesome](https://fontawesome.com/)- used for icons on the website.
+-	[Font Awesome](https://fontawesome.com/) - used for icons on the website.
--   [JavaScript](https://www.javascript.com)- used for the clickable pop up help menu and reset button.
+-   [JavaScript](https://www.javascript.com) - used for the clickable pop up help menu, reset button and to render and style the data/charts on the page.
--   The following Javascript libraries were also used to create and display charts
+The following Javascript libraries were also used to create and display charts:
 -   [D3.js](https://d3js.org/) - for manipulating documents based on data.
--   [DC.js](https://dc-js.github.io/dc.js/) -uses D3 to render charts in a SVG format that is easy to work with.
+-   [DC.js](https://dc-js.github.io/dc.js/) - uses D3 to render charts in a SVG format that is easy to work with.
 It uses crossfilter support to render charts that are data driven and reactive.
--   [Crossfilter.js](http://square.github.io/crossfilter/) - used to creat multi-dimensional datasets, supports DC to provide fast interaction.
+-   [Crossfilter.js](http://square.github.io/crossfilter/) - used to create multi-dimensional datasets, supports DC to provide fast interaction.
--   [D3-queue.js](https://github.com/d3/d3-queue) used to load the dataset before running any other files.
+-   [D3-queue.js](https://github.com/d3/d3-queue) - used to load the dataset before running any other files.

 ## Testing

-The index.html, style.css, graphs.js and helper_reset.js were all run through the approprate inline code validators and any errors corrected.
+The index.html, style.css, graphs.js and helper_reset.js were all run through the appropriate online code validators and any errors corrected.

 ### Client goals/journey testing